 - Break (BRK): a pitcher’s ability to put break on a pitch; affects the sideways and downward movement of off-speed and breaking pitches; “Illusionist” quirk for effective changeups; “Knee Buckler” for effective breaking pitches (slider and curve variations); “Mr. Splitee” for effective splitters; “Knuckleballer” for effective knuckleballs.

-Hitting attributes in The Show 22
+Hitting attributes explained in MLB The Show 22

 - Contact Left and Right (CON L and CON R): a hitter’s ability to make contact and get base hits against right and left-handed pitching; a higher rating indicates a better likelihood of a base hit should contact be made; “Hitting Machine” quirk for hitters who excel at getting base hits (80+ in each category); “Platoon” quirk for hitters who excel against one handedness only.